zhenduow/conversationalQA/README.md

     ```
     This will download the poly-encoder checkpoints pretrained on reddit and fine-tune it on our preprocessed dataset.
 The fine-tuned model is save in ParlAI/data/models/pretrained_transformers/model_poly/.

     If you get an error of dictionary size mismatching, this is because that the pretrained model checkpoints has a dictionary that's larger than the fine-tune dataset.
-To solve this problem, before running the fine-tuning script, copy the downloaded pretrained dict file `ParlAI/data/models/pretrained_transformers/poly_model_huge_reddit/model.dict` to `ParlAI/data/models/pretrained_transformers/model_poly/` and rename them to `answer`.
+To solve this problem, before running the fine-tuning script, copy the downloaded pretrained dict file `ParlAI/data/models/pretrained_transformers/poly_model_huge_reddit/model.dict` to `ParlAI/data/models/pretrained_transformers/model_poly/` and rename them to `answer.dict`.
 Then run the above fine-tuning script.
 Similar for the bi-encoder experiments.

     For bi-encoder fine-tuning, use the following command.
 When getting the dictionary size error, copy `ParlAI/data/models/pretrained_transformers/poly_model_huge_reddit/model.dict` to `ParlAI/data/models/pretrained_transformers/model_poly/` and rename them to `answer.dict`.: